top of page

 Lios enchim chaniavu, yoeme vempo!

-I serve as a Council Member and the Tribal Treasurer for the Texas Band of Yaqui Indians, where I help lead key initiatives in governance, cultural preservation, and community support.
+I serve as a Council Member and the Tribal Secretary for the Texas Band of Yaqui Indians, where I help lead key initiatives in governance, cultural preservation, and community support.
 I focus on strengthening our tribal operations through clear communication, accessible resources, and professionally crafted documents that support both our members and partner organizations.
 Protecting Yoeme heritage and expanding opportunities for our families is at the heart of everything I do, and I work to ensure that every project reflects the integrity and resilience of the Texas Band of Yaqui Indians.

 I live in La Vernia, Texas, where I enjoy the peace of country life surrounded by my animals and the open land I love.
 I’m happiest outdoors—camping, hiking, fishing, and hunting whenever I can.
 I’m also a creative person with many hobbies, including making handmade soap and exploring new skills that keep me grounded and inspired.